-Katie Powell enters her fifth year on the Irish coaching staff after reaching the NCAA Championship for the program’s sixth consecutive year.
+Katie Powell enters her fifth year on the Irish coaching staff after reaching the NCAA Championship in each of those seasons.
 Powell and the Irish finished the 2017 season with an 11-8 overall record and a 4-3 record in the Atlantic Coast Conference.

 During her time at Notre Dame, the Irish have led their conference in caused turnovers each season.
 The 2017 squad featured two IWLCA All-Americans: Casey Pearsall (first team) and Cortney Fortunato (second team).
 In 2015, Sullivan became Notre Dame’s first-ever defensive finalist for the Tewaaraton Trophy, and Sullivan repeated as a Tewaaraton Trophy finalist in 2016.
 Among other accolades awarded to Irish players, Margaret Smith was named a Tewaaraton Trophy nominee and the co-Defensive Player of the Year nationally following Powell’s first season.